KritantaDev/Iconoclasm/README.markdown

 ## This Is A Huge Mess

 This code hasn't aged very well.
-I wouldn't recommend building off of the Iconoclasm project as a base, but rather using components of the Iconoclasm code or ideas within it to achieve similar or identical results in a different code base.
+I wouldn't recommend building off of the Iconoclast project as a base, but rather using components of the Iconoclast code or ideas within it to achieve similar or identical results in a different code base.

 If you need some help understanding responsibilities in the code so you can make your way around easily: